 Mail the application and essay to:

 Include your name, address and phone number.

-Scholarship provided by sales of Farm Truck/Hein Farm ornament, Hein farm popcorn and donation from Farmington Farm Truck.
+Scholarship provided by sales of Hein Farm herbs, Farm Truck/Hein Farm ornament, Hein farm calendar and donations from Farmington Farm Truck.